 Upper East Side

 SoHo is for the boho-chic, the fashion-forward and the in-the-know New Yorker.
-What used to be the most popular artist hangout spot back in the 1960s and 70s, SoHo has turned into the fashion capital of the city.
-Its popularity has seen up-and-coming artists out, and brought celebrities in with proper NYC rent prices.
-However, you can still find New Yorkers shopping at the newest boutiques, drinking espressos in small cafes, and gossiping at some of the city’s best bars and restaurants.
+What used to be the most popular artist hangout spot back in the 1960s and ’70s has turned into the fashion capital of the city.
+Its popularity has seen up-and-coming artists out and brought celebrities in with proper NYC rent prices.
+However, you can still find New Yorkers shopping at the newest boutiques, drinking espressos in small cafés and gossiping at some of the city’s best bars and restaurants.
 SoHo, New York, USA

 Industrial loft apartments, cobblestone streets and waterfront views define the landscape of Tribeca, a neighborhood known for art, fine dining and trendy shopping as well as being the hub of fashion and film events.
 The neighborhood known as the “triangle below Canal Street” also includes green outdoor recreational spaces like Hudson River Park and Washington Market Park.
 Home to the Tribeca Film Festival, a yearly event held in the spring, as well as recent host to New York Fashion Week, Tribeca has been reinvigorated after the 9/11 attacks, which devastated Lower Manhattan at ground zero.
 You’ll also find the 9/11 Memorial Museum in proximity to this neighborhood.
 Tribeca, New York, USA